-It is prohibited to continue or finishing weld seams without eliminating the factors causing oxidation of the crater.
+It is prohibited to continue or finishing weld seams without eliminating the factors causing oxidation of the crater light yellow (straw), brown and violet.

 2.13.16 If the weld crater is of an admissible annealing colour, the quality of the protection of welds (beads) and base metal in the welding process shall also be assessed by their annealing colours as well as surface appearance.